georgebabarus/magento-filesystem-extension/docs/source/details.rst

 In this area, images are stored in the cloud, and serve directly from there without processing or resizing.

-:term:`OOB` See the image below, to prove nothing change in the way content is saved.
-Url is still saved as a relative path to media directory.
+:term:`OOB` The image below proves changes in the media storage structure are minimal: the URL is the same.

 .. image:: _static/features/wysiwyg-standard-features.png